abhineet123/Deep-Learning-for-Tracking-and-Detection/all_papers.md

     - The Unmanned Aerial Vehicle Benchmark Object Detection and Tracking_eccv18.pdf
     - Training a Convolutional Neural Network for Multi-Class Object Detection Using Solely Virtual World Data icavss16_8.pdf
     - Vehicle Tracking by Simultaneous Detection and Viewpoint Estimation iwinac13.pdf
+    - agro/
+        - Perception Datasets for Anomaly Detection in Autonomous Driving A Survey 2302.02790.pdf
     - animal/
         - The iNaturalist Species Classification and Detection Dataset ax1804.pdf
         - The INaturalist Species Classification and Detection Dataset_cvpr18-supp.pdf